differencing algorithms

 Non-minimal algorithms

-If we do not aim to produce a minimal edit script, it is possible to devise an algorithm with time complexity lower than \(O(n^2)\).
+Moreover, if we do not aim to produce a minimal edit script, it is possible to devise an algorithm with time complexity lower than \(O(n^2)\).
+Now, let me introduce non-minimal algorithms.

 Yusuf Sulistyo Nugroho; .
 How different are different diff algorithms in Git?.
 Empirical Software Engineering .
 2019, (): [2025-01-30].